NermNermNerm/Junimatic/README.md

 If you'd like to help with the mod, please get in touch either with a github issue or through Discord.
 Someone with an interest in working on the art would be most welcome.
 Here are some examples:

 * The dream-sequence events don't have good backdrops and feel stilted and broken.
-* I'm imagining a scene where the player learns about all the trees that we see stumps for and the Junimos ask the player to plant a bunch of Mahagony trees.
-* For fishing, I'm thinking of a scene at mine-level-60 where the player gets a mission to return with a fish tank and a junimo portal.
-As they put Ice Pips in the tank, a Junimo comes along and takes them away - so that they can repopulate a pond that's been reclaimed.

-As I write this, I think I see an angle - what if Linus is the tour guide?
-Particularly for the fishing one...
-I think it'd flow.
+* It'd be fun to make the Junimos need some maintenance.
+In particular I think they should work harder if you had permanent giant crops, permanent mystic and mahogany trees, and, of course, a steady source of raisins.
+I'd like there to be a "Junimo Happiness Scorecard" accessible somewhere.

 ## Translating the mods
 There are two ways you can do it.
 One you're probably already familiar with, which is just create a copy of `default.json` and translate the English, test it in-game and send it back to me either